Project 2000: Nursing denominations

-SRN nurses were established by the Nurses Registration Act 1919, although only legally-binding in the 1943 act.
+SRN nurses were established by the Nurses Registration Act 1919, although only legally binding in the 1943 Act.
 SEN nurses were established by the 1943 Nurses' Act, but known as State Enrolled Assistant Nurses.
 In March 1961, through the Nurses (Amendment) Act, 1961, this became State Enrolled Nurse, by the efforts of Dame Irene Ward, the Conservative MP for Tynemouth.
 Training for SEN nurses began in 1945, with 1,658 completing the two-year course in 1949, and around 6,000 in 1960.

 Earlier training

-The National Board for Prices and Incomes around 1967 commissioned a report into nurse training, and wanted the minimum age lowered from 18 to 17, and much-larger nurse training schools.
+The National Board for Prices and Incomes around 1967 commissioned a report into nurse training, and wanted the minimum age lowered from 18 to 17, and much larger nurse training schools.
 The attrition rate of nurse training was 34% per year in the late 1960s.
 There were around 24,000 entrants to nurse training in the late 1950s, which had risen to 30,000 in the late 1960s.

 The GNC test was developed by the National Institute of Industrial Psychology; it was largely an IQ test.
 An entrance requirement of 5 O-levels was recommended by the Platt Report 1964.
 For SRN training, London hospitals could ask for four O-levels and possibly an A-level.

-To become an SRN, before January 1970, you needed 2 O-levels or 2 grade 1 CSEs, or to take the General Nursing Council Test.
+To become an SRN before January 1970, you needed 2 O-levels or 2 grade 1 CSEs, or to take the General Nursing Council Test.
 You had to be 17 and 9 months (in the early 1970s).

 After January 1970, you needed 5 O-levels, preferably English, Maths, and a science.
 Nurses would spend the first 8 weeks in the Preliminary Training School at the hospital, learning basic hygiene, bedmaking, and anatomy.
-In the first three years, the nurse would work on all hospital departments, including surgical and medical wards, casualty, theatre and geriatric and paediatric.
+In the first three years, the nurse would work in all hospital departments, including surgical and medical wards, casualty, theatre, and geriatric and paediatric.
 Final exams were taken at the end.
 Few men became nurses.
-SEN was training two years, in the early 1970s.
+SEN was training for two years, in the early 1970s.
 90% of the nurse entrant intake had no A-levels.
-In 1975 a third of nurses admitted for training was through the GNC test alone.
+In 1975, a third of nurses admitted for training were through the GNC test alone.
 Entrants to nurse training had dropped from 30,000 in 1981 to 25,000 in 1986.

-The Princess Mary's Royal Air Force Nursing Service also trained SRN and SEN nurses, at one of 10 RAF Hospitals (in the early 1970s there were 6 in the UK, and 4 overseas), recognised by General Nursing Council.
+The Princess Mary's Royal Air Force Nursing Service also trained SRN and SEN nurses, at one of 10 RAF Hospitals (in the early 1970s there were 6 in the UK, and 4 overseas), recognised bythe General Nursing Council.
 Part of the SRN training took place at RAF Hospital Wegberg in Germany.
 SEN training often took place overseas (Germany or Cyprus) in the second year.
 SRN nurses joining the RAF would be offered a commission.